Polygon mesh: Representations

-Each of the representations above have particular advantages and drawbacks, further discussed in Smith (2006).
+Each representation has advantages and disadvantages, discussed in Smith (2006).

-The choice of the data structure is governed by the application, the performance required, size of the data, and the operations to be performed.
-For example, it is easier to deal with triangles than general polygons, especially in computational geometry.
-For certain operations it is necessary to have a fast access to topological information such as edges or neighboring faces; this requires more complex structures such as the winged-edge representation.
-For hardware rendering, compact, simple structures are needed; thus the corner-table (triangle fan) is commonly incorporated into low-level rendering APIs such as DirectX and OpenGL.

 Vertex-vertex meshes

 Vertex-vertex meshes represent an object as a set of vertices connected to other vertices.
 This is the simplest representation, but not widely used since the face and edge information is implicit.
 Thus, it is necessary to traverse the data in order to generate a list of faces for rendering.
 In addition, operations on edges and faces are not easily accomplished.

 However, VV meshes benefit from small storage space and efficient morphing of shape.
 The above figure shows a four-sided box as represented by a VV mesh.
 Each vertex indexes its neighboring vertices.
 The last two vertices, 8 and 9 at the top and bottom center of the "box-cylinder", have four connected vertices rather than five.
 A general system must be able to handle an arbitrary number of vertices connected to any given vertex.

 For a complete description of VV meshes see Smith (2006).